Learning Cosmology from Nearest Neighbour Statistics: Machine learning model

 \end{enumerate}

-\section{Machine Learning Model}
+\section{Machine learning model}

-We explore three ML models: (1) \textbf{Map-Only}: a standard ResNet model that learns from the 2D slices of NN distance maps (2) \textbf{CDF-only}: a fully connected Neural Network that learns from the NN CDFs, and (3) \textbf{Map+CDF}: a hybrid model that takes as input the combination of the NN CDFs and NN distance maps.
-We describe them below in more detail
+We explored three ML models: (1) Map-only: a standard ResNet model that learns from the 2D slices of NN distance maps, (2) CDF-only: a fully connected NN that learns from the NN CDFs, and (3) Map+CDF: a hybrid model that takes as input the combination of the NN CDFs and NN distance maps.
+We describe them below in more detail.